HectareaGalbis/adp/docs/user-api.md

   ...)
 ```

-Add a list of all headers, subheaders and subsubheaders used.
+Add a list of all headers, subheaders and subsubheaders used in the system.
+The headers from different
+files are shown in the same order the files are loaded.

 #### Macro: MINI-TABLE-OF-CONTENTS